The Southern Conference

 John Iamarino was officially named commissioner of the conference on Jan.
 2, 2006.
 Iamarino has promoted the Southern Conference through an ambitious agenda that has improved championships, upgraded compliance-related matters, launched the conference’s Hall of Fame, created the SoCon Academic Exchange and increased the marketing and brand awareness of the conference and its member institutions.
-He has also guided the league through its recent membership changes, ensuring the Southern Conference’s future viability and stability with the additions of East Tennessee State, Mercer and VMI.
+He has also guided the league through its recent membership changes, ensuring the Southern Conference’s future viability and stability with the additions of ETSU, Mercer and VMI.

 The Southern Conference named its first commissioner in December 1950.
-Duke head football coach Wallace Wade made the transition from Blue Devil football coach to athletics administration as the first person at the helm of the conference.
+Duke’s Wallace Wade made the transition from Blue Devil football coach to athletics administration as the first person at the helm of the conference.

 Wright Waters succeeded Hart upon his retirement in 1991.
 Under Waters’ leadership, the Southern Conference expanded to 12 members, added three women’s sports and posted record revenue from the basketball tournament.
 Waters was followed by Alfred B. White in 1998.
 White, a veteran member of the NCAA office, introduced the current conference logo and elevated the conference’s commitment to marketing and development of corporate partners.

-Danny Morrison, now president of the Carolina Panthers, headed the conference from 2001-2005 and orchestrated the league’s move from Asheville, N.C., to Spartanburg, S.C.
+Danny Morrison, now president of the Carolina Panthers, headed the conference from 2001-05 and orchestrated the league’s move from Asheville, N.C., to Spartanburg, S.C.
 Under Morrison’s leadership, the conference increased its marketing and promotional efforts.

 The first Southern Conference Championship held after the formation of the league was the basketball tournament in Atlanta in 1922.
 The North Carolina Tar Heels won the tournament to become the first recognized league champion in any sport.
-The Southern Conference Tournament remains the oldest of its kind in college basketball.
+The Southern Conference tournament remains the oldest of its kind in college basketball.
 The most recent SoCon addition, rifle, will crown its first champion in March 2017.

 Commissioner Germann spearheaded the Southern Conference’s expansion to include women’s athletics during the 1983-84 season.
-That year, league championships were held in volleyball, basketball and tennis.
+That year, league women’s championships were held in volleyball, basketball and tennis.
 Cross country joined the mix in 1985, outdoor track and field was added in 1987 and indoor and track and field followed in 1988.
 Most recently, the conference instituted golf and softball championships in the spring of 1994 and added soccer in the fall of 1994.

 The Germann Cup, named in honor of the former commissioner, annually recognizes the top women’s athletics programs in the conference.
 From its humble beginnings, women’s athletics have become an integral part of the Southern Conference and its success.

-The Southern Conference declares champions in 11 men’s sports – football, soccer, cross country, basketball, indoor track & field, outdoor track & field, wrestling, baseball, tennis, lacrosse and golf – and nine women’s sports – soccer, volleyball, cross country, basketball, indoor track & field, outdoor track & field, tennis, golf and softball.
+The Southern Conference declares champions in 11 men’s sports – football, soccer, cross country, basketball, indoor track and field, outdoor track and field, wrestling, baseball, lacrosse, tennis and golf – and nine women’s sports – soccer, volleyball, cross country, basketball, indoor track and field, outdoor track and field, tennis, golf and softball.
 Rifle is a mixed sport.

 The Southern Conference has also excelled as the premier Football Championship Subdivision (FCS) conference.
-Southern Conference former member Appalachian State won the three consecutive FCS titles from 2005-07, becoming the first team to do so.
+Former Southern Conference member Appalachian State won the three consecutive FCS titles from 2005-07, becoming the first team to do so.
 The league boasts more than 250 players who have garnered All-America recognition and numerous national player or coach of the year awards.
-The conference has had at least one team in the top 10 of the final FCS poll for 26 consecutive years with at least two teams finishing in the top 20 in every season since 1982.
-Three – Appalachian State, Georgia Southern (former member) and Wofford – finished in the top 25 in 2013, while the Mocs finished in the top 10 in each of the last two seasons and The Citadel finished in the top 15 in 2015.
+The conference had at least one team in the top 10 of the final FCS poll for 28 consecutive years (1985-2012), with at least two teams finishing in the final poll in every season from 1982-2013.
+Three SoCon teams – tri-champions Furman, Samford and Chattanooga – finished in the top 25 in 2013, while the Mocs finished in the top 10 in each of the last two seasons and The Citadel finished in the top 15 in 2015.